-The University Center for Human Values invites proposals from members of the Princeton faculty (senior lecturers; assistant, associate, full professors and lecturers and research scholars on continuing appointments) for support of research, conferences and collaborative projects on subjects relating to values in public and private life.
-Application deadline is April 24, 2017 for late May 2017 award notification.
-Please direct proposals and questions to Maureen Killeen, Assistant Director of the UCHV (email@example.com).
+The University Center for Human Values (UCHV) invites proposals from members of the Princeton faculty (senior lecturers; assistant, associate, full professors and lecturers and research scholars on continuing appointments) for support of research and collaborative projects that centrally involve the critical study of human values.

 (1) Individual research projects.
 The UCHV offers one-year grants up to $10,000, to support costs for individual projects and collaborative work with colleagues from other institutions on projects that centrally involve the critical study of human values.
 The costs supported might include, e.g., costs of research travel and/or support of travel costs of colleagues from non-U.S. institutions who would contribute to the research project of a Princeton faculty member or group.